Measurement of $B \to K{}^{*}(892)\gamma$ decays at Belle II

 and the isospin asymmetry

 where $\Gamma$ denotes the partial width and $K{}^{*}$ denotes the $K{}^{*}(892)$ meson.
-In Eq.~\ref{Eq:iso-asy} and throughout this paper, charge-conjugate modes are implicitly included unless noted otherwise.
+In Eq.~\ref{Eq:iso-asy} and throughout this paper, charge-conjugate modes are implicitly included unless otherwise noted.

-The SM prediction for $\mathcal{B}(B\to K{}^{*}\gamma)$ has large uncertainties related to form factors~\cite{SM1,SM2}.
-In contrast, observables such as $\mathcal{A}_{C\!P}$ and $\Delta_{0+}$ have reduced theoretical uncertainties due to the cancellation of form factor contributions and some experimental systematics in the ratios of Eqs.~\ref{Eq:cpv-asy} and \ref{Eq:iso-asy}~\cite{SM3, SM4}.
-In the SM, $\Delta_{0+}$ is estimated to have a small positive value ranging from around $3$\%~\cite{SM4} to $8\%$~\cite{SM5}; BSM physics can shift this to a negative value~\cite{BSM3}.
-The SM prediction for $\mathcal{A}_{C\!P}$ is also a few percent~\cite{BSM3, SM6}, while BSM physics can enhance it.
-A recent measurement by the Belle experiment~\cite{Belle_paper} using $772\times 10^{6}$ $B\overline{B}$ events reported $\Delta_{0+} = (6.2 \pm 2.0)\%$ with a significance of $3.1$ standard deviations.
-The BABAR~\cite{BaBar_paper} experiment also measured a positive $\Delta_{0+}$ value and set a 90\% confidence interval of $1.7\% < \Delta_{0+} < 11.6\%$.
-For $\mathcal{A}_{C\!P}$, Belle, BABAR, and LHCb~\cite{LHCb_paper} have measured values consistent with zero.
-We report herein results for $\mathcal{B}$, $\mathcal{A}_{C\!P}$, and $\Delta_{0+}$ using data from $e^{+}e^{-}$ collisions recorded by the Belle~II experiment.
+The SM prediction for $\mathcal{B}(B\to K{}^{*}\gamma)$ has large uncertainties of about $30\%$, mostly because of form factors~\cite{SM1,SM2}.
+In contrast, observables such as $\mathcal{A}_{C\!P}$ and $\Delta_{0+}$ have reduced uncertainties due to cancellation of form factor contributions and some experimental systematic uncertainties in the ratios of Eqs.~\ref{Eq:cpv-asy} and \ref{Eq:iso-asy}~\cite{SM3, SM4}.
+In the SM, $\Delta_{0+}$ is estimated to have a small positive value ranging from around $3\%$~\cite{SM4} to $8\%$~\cite{SM5}.
+However, BSM scenarios such as the aligned two-Higgs-doublet model can shift $\Delta_{0+}$ to negative values as large as -7\%~\cite{BSM3}.
+The SM prediction for $\mathcal{A}_{C\!P}$ is less than $1\%$~\cite{BSM3, SM6}, while BSM physics can increase it.
+The last measurement by the Belle experiment~\cite{Belle_paper} using $772\times 10^{6}$ $B\overline{B}$ events reported $\Delta_{0+} = (6.2 \pm 2.0)\%$ with a significance of $3.1$ standard deviations.
+The BABAR experiment~\cite{BaBar_paper} also measured a positive $\Delta_{0+}$ value and set a 90\% confidence interval of $1.7\% < \Delta_{0+} < 11.6\%$.
+For $\mathcal{A}_{C\!P}$, Belle, BABAR, and LHCb~\cite{LHCb_paper} have obtained values consistent with zero.
+We report herein results for $\mathcal{B}$, $\mathcal{A}_{C\!P}$, and $\Delta_{0+}$ measured in $B\to K{}^{*}\gamma$ decays using $e^{+}e^{-}$ collision data recorded by the Belle~II experiment.

 Subsequent sections of this paper are arranged as follows: Section~\ref{Dataset} provides a brief introduction to the Belle~II experiment and the dataset.
 Section~\ref{Reconstruction} describes the selection of final-state particles and $B$-meson reconstruction.
 Section~\ref{CS} summarises the background suppression strategy.
 Section~\ref{Fit} describes the fit model and the procedure to calculate various observables.
 Section~\ref{Results} presents the results of the measurements and the fit projections.
 Section~\ref{Systematics} describes the evaluation of systematic uncertainties.
 Finally, Section~\ref{Summary} provides a summary of the results.